No one will see your beautiful website unless you do these 4 things

 This is how collaboration works.
 You are growing each other’s audiences and inviting those audiences to visit your website.

-The fourth way that you can drive traffic to your website is through paid ads.
 Now, a lot of people want to jump right into paid ads, and if you have money to throw at it, it can be a good thing.
-The first $3,000-$5,000 that you spend on ads, you probably won't make a whole lot back.
+The first $3,000-$5,000 that you spend on ads, you probably won’t make a whole lot back.

 Hopefully, you at least break even but what you’re really doing is paying for data.
 So I suggest you don’t run paid ads until you are able to collect that data.
 You should have a freemium, or lead magnet, which is a gift that you give people when they join your email list.
 You should have a welcome series in your email.
 You should have a product that your people are offered immediately after they join your email list, a low price product so that you can track what happens.